Free museums in London

 - Discover free lunchtime concerts at St Martin-in-the-Fields church.

-- Tap your feet to live jazz every Sunday, Monday and Tuesday at The Troubadour.
+- Tap your feet to live jazz every Sunday and Monday at The Troubadour.

 - See the remains of London's Roman amphitheatre in the basement of the Guildhall Art Gallery.

 - Explore Kenwood House, a stunning stately home designed by 18th-century Scottish architect Robert Adam on the edge of Hampstead Heath.

 - View the London Wall, the remnant of the Roman wall which was built in AD 200 and once formed part of the eastern defences of Roman Londinium.